Growing Acceptance of IoT Transcends Industries

-The latest advancements in silicon technologies has given birth to the connected devices which we have grown accustomed referring to as the “Internet of Things,” (IoT).
+The latest advancements in silicon technologies have given birth to the connected devices which we have grown accustomed referring to as the “Internet of Things,” (IoT).

 The IoT extends from consumer-owner mobile devices to smart connected devices available in homes, enterprises, healthcare institutions and more.
 An IoT-focused research by Gartner published in February projected 8.4 billion connected things this year and this will grow to 20.4 billion by 2020, driven by the rapid growth of connectivity and consumer services.
 IoT spending is projected to reach $1.29 trillion by 2020 from the projected $737 billion in 2016.